telerik/kendo-ui-core/docs/controls/scheduling/scheduler/troubleshoot/troubleshooting.md

 In this case the server response of the create/destroy/update action is interpreted as an error by the `dataSource` and the [`error` event](/api/framework/datasource#events-error) of the dataSource is triggered.
 When such a request fails, the Scheduler `dataSource` will try to get a valid server response again on a subsequent dataSource sync until the request succeeds.

+**Solution**

-**Solution**: Update the remote service in use, so it can return valid responses.
+Update the remote service in use, so it can return valid responses.
 Make sure the server response is formatted in the same way as the `read` action response:

-1. `create` request - the Scheduler expects the created record to be returned to the client side with its [`id` field](/api/javascript/data/schedulerevent#fields-id) set to a unique value.
+1. The `create` request&mdash;The Scheduler expects the created record to be returned to the client side with its [`id` field](/api/javascript/data/schedulerevent#fields-id) set to a unique value.

-2. `update/destroy` request - the Scheduler expects the server to return a valid response, so it can signify success.
-Such a response, for example, is the updated/deleted event formatted in the same way as the `read` action:

-        [{id: 23, title: "some title", start:"2015-10-14T15:00:00.000Z", end:"2015-10-14T17:00:00.000Z" }]
+2. The `update/destroy` request&mdash;The Scheduler expects the server to return a valid response, so it can signify success.
+Such a response, for example, is the updated/deleted event formatted in the same way as the `read` action `[{id: 23, title: "some title", start:"2015-10-14T15:00:00.000Z", end:"2015-10-14T17:00:00.000Z" }]`.

 ### Created Events Are Offset after Create/Update Request

 This behavior may be caused if the Scheduler [`timezone`](/api/javascript/ui/scheduler#configuration-timezone) option is not set, or if the remote service does not keep dates in the correct format.

+**Solution**

-**Solution**: Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
+Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
 For more information about how to do this see the [Timezones help article](/web/scheduler/timezones).

 ## Performance Issues